 No Deposit Bonus

-Upon creating an account at WSOP Nevada, players will receive $10 without needing to make a first deposit.
+Upon creating an account at WSOP Nevada, players will receive $25 without needing to make a first deposit.
 While it isn’t a fortune, it is enough to give new players a chance to feel out the site before they invest any cash.
-Also, with WSOP’s micro stakes, $10 can be enough to fund a few buy-ins or tournament entries.
+Also, with WSOP’s micro stakes, $25 is enough to fund a few buy-ins or tournament entries.

 WSOP also offers a sign-up match bonus.
 New players will have their first deposit matched up to $1,000.
+For example, if your first deposit is $100, you will get an extra $100 credited to your account incrementally as you play.
 This is something all players should take advantage of.
-If your first deposit is $100, you will get an extra $100 credited to your account incrementally as you play.

 The match bonus is paid off at a rakeback rate.
 This means that as you play and pay cash game rake or tournament entry fees, a percentage will be paid back to you until your match bonus is fully rewarded.
 Essentially, playing on WSOP becomes cheaper for you until your bonus amount is paid off.